 Arbitral proceedings provide a higher degree of confidentiality

-While confidentiality is often available in discovery and early states of litigation, many courts and particularly those in the United States, strongly disfavor court filings or decisions being kept from the public.
+While confidentiality is often available in discovery and early stages of litigation, many courts and particularly those in the United States, strongly disfavor court filings or decisions being kept from the public.
 Thus, in order to enforce your patent rights, you likely risk public disclosure of competitively sensitive technical and business information.
-In arbitration, the parties can choose to keep all evidence, all awards and even the existence of the arbitration itself confidential.
+In arbitration, the parties can choose to keep all evidence, all awards, and even the existence of the arbitration itself confidential.

 -